ni/nimble/packages/nimble-components/src/spinner/specs/README.md

     -   String attribute controlling size of the component
     -   Backed by an enum `SpinnerSize` with values `small` (16x16), `medium` (32x32), `large` (64x64)
     -   If omitted, the default is `medium` (32x32)
-    -   (Open Issue) If omitted, custom `width` and `height` can be set on the `nimble-spinner` and the animating elements will scale to that size
+    -   (Open Issue) If omitted, custom `width` and `height` styles can be set on the `nimble-spinner` and the animating elements will scale to that size.
+        -   Do we want to allow this?
+The padding and bit size ratios vary a little bit between the 16x16/32x32/64x64 variants.
+Designer may want to tweak padding/ bit sizes at particular sizes (like 16x16 is a little different right now, to have enough padding).
 -   `theme-variant`
     -   default (undefined): Standard appearance (light/dark/color themes)
     -   `prominent`: Alternate appearance/color, for the color theme only